 STEP 8: WHILE ON LEAVE: Managers are not allowed to assign work while you are on approved leave.
 Similarly, employees are not to perform work during approved leave.

-- For a cesarean birth, you may use up to a maximum of 8 weeks EIB/sick leave.
+- For a cesarean section birth, the parents may use up to 8 weeks EIB or sick leave from the date of delivery.

-- The birth mother may directly access EIB for childbirth from the date of hospital admission.
-When EIB leave is exhausted or the period of illness ends, other applicable accruals are used.
+- When EIB or sick leave is exhausted or the period of recovery ends, other applicable accruals are used.

 If you believe your approved Parental Leave is not being granted, you should first talk with your supervisor.
-If your concerns are not resolved at that level, you should immediately contact the HR Leave Center.
-The HR Leave Center will review the matter and clarify the various rights and responsibilities related to the approved Parental Leave.
+If your concerns are not resolved at that level, you should immediately contact the HR Leave Center at 713-745-3652 (5-FMLA).
+They will review the matter and clarify the various rights and responsibilities related to the approved Parental Leave.

 All information relating to requests for Parental Leave are confidential and are shared only on a need to know basis.
 All medical information will be treated as confidential and HIPAA protected.